department-of-veterans-affairs/va.gov-team/products/health-care/prescription-refills/vets-prescriptions/product/pm-checklist.md

 ## Post-Launch
     - [ ] Ensure monitoring and resolve issues in 24 hours
     - [ ] Collect and report metrics and Google Analytics
-    - [ ] Coordinate with Call Center to monitor calls
+    - [ ] Coordinate with Contact Center to monitor calls